savob/savobajic.ca/content/projects/academic/statopt.md

 ## Porting the User Configuration

 User configuration porting was pretty simple.
 I learned and exercised Python concepts about object building and made use of pre-defined classes for certain components like equalizers or noise parameter classes.
-Given that Python and MATLAB have similar syntax for hardcoding objects and their attributes, the settings functions used as examples needed almost no effort to transition!
+Given that Python and MATLAB have similar syntax for hard coding objects and their attributes, the settings functions used as examples needed almost no effort to transition!

 The functions that followed to set limits and check them were also largely straightforward to port as well.
 There was only some minor issues regarding the comparison of divided values since it seems that MATLAB accepts very minute differences in value (due to floating point representation) while Python does not so I manually added a slight margin of acceptable deviation when checking floats for equality.